-Because the parts of the brain that regulate our emotions, often don't work as well in people with ADHD, people with ADHD, and often underreact or over, react to things that happen in life.
+Because the parts of the brain that regulate our emotions often don't work as well in people with ADHD, people with ADHD can often underreact or overreact to things that happen in life.

-This can show itself as becoming very upset at small things, like a spilt drink, or underreacting to very large life events such as open evening.
+This can show itself as becoming very upset at small things, like a spilt drink, or underreacting to very large life events such as the death of a loved one.